csaid/csaid.github.io/_posts/2021-07-25-fda-and-vaccines.md

 [Matthew Yglesias](https://www.slowboring.com/p/vaccine-fda-approve) and [Eric Topol](https://www.nytimes.com/2021/07/01/opinion/fda-vaccines-full-approval.html) argue that the difference between full approval and an EUA matters a lot.
 Full FDA approval will make many organizations more comfortable with vaccine mandates, which can drive [massive increases in vaccination](https://www.economist.com/graphic-detail/2021/07/14/why-vaccine-shy-french-are-suddenly-rushing-to-get-jabbed), as seen in France.
 Full approval also allows vaccine providers to advertise, which will help persuade many people on the fence.
 Even without the mandates and advertising, [30% of unvaccinated people](https://www.kff.org/coronavirus-covid-19/poll-finding/kff-covid-19-vaccine-monitor-june-2021/) say they would be more likely to get vaccinated once full approval happens.
 The FDA’s sluggishness to approve the vaccine is therefore driving a large number of unnecessary infections and deaths.

 Defenders of the FDA say that critics aren’t thinking about the long term.
-Sure, full approval might drive more vaccinations in the short term.
-But if safety issues emerge after full approval, the credibility of the FDA would be shot for years, driving fewer vaccinations in the long term.
+If safety issues emerge after full approval, FDA defenders say, the credibility of the FDA would be shot for years, driving fewer vaccinations in the long term.

 ---